Belief-State Query Policies for User-Aligned POMDPs

 Planning over preferences has been well studied in fully observable settings ~\citep{baier2007,aguas2016generalized}. \citet{NEURIPS2022_70b8505a} present an approach for complying with an LTL specification while carrying out reinforcement learning.
 Other approaches for using LTL specifications use the grounded state to create a reward function to teach reinforcement learning agents \citep{toro2018teaching,pmlr-v139-vaezipoor21a}.
 These approaches do not extend to partially observable settings as they consider agents that can access the complete state.

 In partially observable settings, existing approaches for using domain knowledge and preferences require extensive, error-prone reward design and/or do not guarantee compliance.
 LTL specifications have been incorporated either by designing a reward function that incentivizes actions more likely to adhere to these specifications \citep{liu2021leveraging,tuli2022learning} or by imposing a compliance threshold \citep{ahmadi2020stochastic}.
-In both approaches, the user calibrates rewards for preference compliance with those for objective completion; it is difficult to ensure compliance with preferences.
-We focus on the problem of guaranteeing preference compliance without reward engineering.
+In both approaches, the user calibrates rewards for user alignment with those for objective completion; it is difficult to ensure user alignment.
+We focus on the problem of guaranteeing user alignment without reward engineering.

 \citet{mazzi2021rule,mazzi2023learning} proposed expressing domain control knowledge using belief state probabilities. \citet{mazzi2021rule} used expert-provided rule templates and execution traces to construct a shield to prevent irregular actions. \citet{mazzi2023learning} used execution traces and domain-specified belief-state queries to learn action preconditions over the belief state.
 Both approaches use input traces and focus on ensuring a policy is consistent with previously observed behavior.
-We address the complementary problem of computing user-preference-compliant policies without past traces.
+We address the complementary problem of computing user-aligned policies without past traces.

-Belief-state queries have been used to solve POMDPs with uniform parameter sampling~\citep{Srivastava2014FirstOrderOP} but formal analysis, feasibility of optimizing BSQ preferences, and the existence of provably convergent algorithms have remained open as research questions prior to this work.
+Belief-state queries have been used to solve POMDPs with uniform parameter sampling~\citep{Srivastava2014FirstOrderOP} but formal analysis, feasibility of optimizing BSQ policies, and the existence of provably convergent algorithms have remained open as research questions prior to this work.